-- Final birth rate data for 2018 and the first quarter of 2019 indicated somewhat lower birth rates. - Incorporating mortality data obtained from the NCHS resulted in higher death rates for all future years. - The latest valuation included the impact of TTD on Medicare expenditures.
+- Final birth rate data for 2018 and the first quarter of 2019 indicated somewhat lower birth rates. - Incorporating mortality data obtained from the National Center for Health Statistics resulted in higher death rates for all future years. - The latest valuation included the impact of TTD on Medicare expenditures.

 These changes especially the TTD assumption lowered Medicare expenditures for the current valuation period, particularly for Part A, and resulted in a large increase in the estimated future net cash flow.
 For Social Security there were no notable changes in demographic methodology.
-Overall, changes to these assumptions caused the PV of the estimated future net cash flows decrease by \$0.4 trillion and increased by \$3.7 trillion for Social Security and Medicare, respectively.
+Overall, changes to these assumptions caused the PV of the estimated future net cash flows to decrease by \$0.4 trillion and to increase by \$3.7 trillion for Social Security and Medicare, respectively.